CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 1. Manual data upload via Drag and Drop

 !!! note
-    To get a file list for a dataset or GNPS task, checkout out the [GNPS Dataset Explorer Tool](https://gnps-dataset-explorer.herokuapp.com/).
+    To get a file list for a public dataset or GNPS task, checkout out the [GNPS Dataset Explorer Tool](https://gnps-explorer.ucsd.edu).

 We aim to enable the visualization without having users download a single file and to easy share visualizations as a url with all settings preserved and saved.
 The high level capabilities are: